 SHORT-TERM, RENT, MORTGAGE & UTILITIES (STRMU): Funds will be used for this homeless prevention program to provide support for emergency financial assistance for payment of rent, mortgage and utilities.
-Rent or mortgage payments will be limited to 13 weeks per year per household with maximum of 39 weeksover lifetime.
+Rent or mortgage payments will be limited to 13 weeks per year per household with maximum of 39 weeks over lifetime.
 Participants may request a waiver for additional services units that do not exceed 21 weeks.
 Payments will be made directly to the property owner/mortgage company and/or to the utility company.
 Nopayments are made directly to a client.
+For STRMU program services contact Housing Case Management agencies.